umangutkarsh/PlaceKeeper_App/README.md

   * Validating API input (Request bodies)
   * Used Google's Geocoding API (to be worked upon)

+* Database (MongoDB and Mongoose)
+  * Connecting backend to mongoDB
+  * Creating the place schema and model
+  * Creating and storing documents in the database
+  * GET places by placeID
+  * Update and Delete places
+  * Users and Places relation establishment
+  * Creating user model
+  * Using the User model for signup
+  * Adding the User login
+  * Getting users
+  * Adding relation between places and users
+  * Create places and add it to the users.
+  * Deleting places and removing it from the User

 <br />

 ### Work in Progress
 * Google Maps API not working correctly, need to fix that